Director of Library Development

 The University Libraries are committed to increasing the diversity of its staff, and therefore welcomes applications from candidates who bring additional dimensions to our mission and work.
 The University Libraries invest proudly in our employees, strive to create a diverse environment of respect and collaboration, and encourage vision and innovation.

 The Triangle region is one of the most desirable places to live and work in North America and offers its residents a wide array of recreational, cultural, and intellectual activities.
 The mountains or the seashore are less than half day’s drive from Chapel Hill.

 Salary and Benefits

-This is a twelve-month academic, at-will appointment; salary is commensurate with qualifications and experience.
+This is an academic, at-will appointment.
+Hiring range is between $120,000 and $150,000 and is commensurate with qualifications and experience.
 Standard state benefits of annual leave, sick leave, and State or optional retirement plan.

 Deadline for Application

 Review of applications will begin on July 6, 2018.
 Applications will be accepted until the position is filled, but preference will be given to applications received by the begin review date.

 Please visit http://unc.peopleadmin.com/postings/142202 and complete the online application.
 Please include a letter of application, a resume and the name, mailing address, email address, and telephone number of three professional references, one of whom must be a current supervisor.
 Additionally, please indicate in your cover letter where you first learned of this position.

 The University of North Carolina at Chapel Hill is an equal opportunity employer that welcomes all to apply, including protected veterans and individuals with disabilities.